Festivals & Events

 Shinjo Matsuri is a feast for the eyes and belly

-Each August, Shinjo in Yamagata Prefecture stages one of the largest festivals in northern Japan.
+On August 24, 25 and 26 each year, Shinjo in Yamagata Prefecture stages one of the largest festivals in northern Japan.
 Come and join Yamagata locals as parades of colorful floats and the sound of taiko drums and flutes fill the streets of Shinjo.

 How to Get There